Why Luigi's Mansion is Still a Fun Game

 Near the consoles' American and Canadian release in November, GameCube Kiosks were setup in major retailers in both Countries containing a Kiosk demo disc (the first of many) that included both a playable demo and a Trailer video for Luigi's Mansion.
 The Kiosks and the disc were shown in the December 2001 issue of Nintendo Power.
 The Trailer in this demo disc shows a lot of beta features not in the released version of the game.

 I actually have this disc, and uploaded a video of it on YouTube on the GameCube's American 15th Anniversary.
-The demo is basically identical to the released version, with the only differences being you can't save you progress (the game tells you there's no Memory Card in the console, even if there is one inserted) and the demo plays for twenty minutes then goes back to the discs' main menu.
+The demo is basically identical to the released version, with the only differences being you can't save your progress (the game tells you there's no Memory Card in the console, even if there is one inserted) and the demo plays for twenty minutes then goes back to the discs' main menu.
 This "demo" seems to include the entire game.
 When I got this disc several years ago, I remember seeing how far I could get within twenty minutes.
 I got as far as the Storage room, located in the Ball room in the game's second area (of four areas).
 In other words, just under halfway through the game.

 Luigi's Mansion Website